Metro Vancouver is seeking input on potential changes to the

 Consultation and feedback

 Thank you for the feedback that has been received to date.
-Based on this feedback, additional discussions are ongoing to understand the potential impacts of expanding the regulatory scope and updating product formulation standards.
-Due to these discussions, a partial prohibition on using tertiary butyl acetate (TBAc) in coating formulation is no longer being considered.
+Based on this feedback, consultation on the potential changes has been extended into 2018.
+Additional discussions are ongoing to understand the potential impacts of expanding the regulatory scope and updating product formulation standards.
+Due to these discussions, a partial prohibition on using tertiary butyl acetate (TBAc) in coating formulations is no longer being considered.

 You can sign up for a mailing list to receive updates on consultation activities.